ziqiaow/PGS-TRI-Analysis/README.md

 # PGS.TRI-Analysis

-The analysis codes conducted in the manuscript named "Estimation of Direct and Indirect Polygenic Effects and Gene-Environment Interactions using Polygenic Scores in Case-Parent Trio Studies."
+This repository contains the source code to reproduce analyses in "Estimation of Direct and Indirect Polygenic Effects and Gene-Environment Interactions using Polygenic Scores in Case-Parent Trio Studies."

+The official software package is in [PGS.TRI](https://github.com/ziqiaow/PGS.TRI/tree/main).